Advanced Magento 2 Developer Tools For Debugging

 • Customize your workspace layout for maximum productivity.

 • Identify slow database queries and optimize them.
-Look for memory leaks and address them promptly.
+Look for memory leaks and address them.

 • Use timeline tools to understand page load sequences.
 Compare performance before and after code changes.